Eight out of ten UK holidaymakers book their holidays online.

-Regardless of what TripAdvisor says, instant bookings sort of turns the site into an OTA.
-You lose a proportion of your sales in exchange for reaching a larger audience.
+Regardless of what TripAdvisor says, instant bookings sort of turns the site into an OTA: you lose a proportion of your direct sales in exchange for reaching a larger audience.

 Given that it's so easy for desktop and mobile users to use TripAdvisor's booking interface, it seems unlikely that hoteliers will benefit from the 'billboard effect' either.

 The billboard effect describes the process where travellers first notice hotels via OTAs, but then go on to book directly through the hotel.

 Given the mobile-friendly nature of TripAdvisor, plus the rising numbers of consumers who use their phones to book holidays, travellers will be increasingly likely to book through TripAdvisor instead of opening another app or web page.

 Arguably the long term goal for hotels should be to increase the proportion of direct bookings.
 Although TripAdvisor offers a competitive (and usually favourable) commission rate, they're still taking a cut.

 How Can I Maximise My Opportunities Via Instant Bookings?

 If you've decided to try out instant bookings, there are plenty of ways you can increase conversion rates and average revenue per guest.